 - Sewer services will continue will continue, uninterrupted

-- The Business & Development Services Office will be closed to walk-in visitors until April 30, 2020.
-The Office will still be available to assist businesses, residents and developers via phone between 8:00 a.m. and 4:30 p.m.
+- The Business & Development Services Office is available to assist businesses, residents, and developers by phone or e-mail between 8:00 a.m. and 4:30 p.m.
 The Office is also now accepting permit and license applications online.
-All visitors will be directed to call (864) 234-3475 for assistance.
+Please call (864) 234-3475 for assistance.
 Beginning June 1, 2020, Office staff will be available to assist in person by appointment.

 - Individuals who have been issued citations are being encouraged to mail in payments via a money order or request a payment extension.

 - Bond posting hours for weekdays (Monday through Friday) will remain 9 a.m. until 12 noon, and the City will still conduct bond hearings at least once a day.
 On holidays and weekends, the City will only accept bonds from 9 a.m. to 11 a.m.
 The City will not be accepting bonds from 3 p.m. to 4 p.m. until further notice.